GenericMappingTools/gmtserver-admin/MAINTENANCE.md

-The testing server is called *test.generic-mapping-tools.org* so if new files are placed there and **GMT_DATA_SERVER** is set to *test* then gmt will try to get files from there.
-Once files are moved to the official directory then the test directory should be cleaned out.
+The testing server is called *test.generic-mapping-tools.org* so if new files are placed there and **GMT_DATA_SERVER** is set to *test* then gmt will try to get files from the *test* directory on the server.
+Once files are moved to the official *data* directory then the test directory can be cleaned out. **Note**:
+*test* and *oceania* are the same remote data server but the two URLs point to different sub-directories.

 ## Mirror the data server